Eleven Madison Park to Open Renovated and Redesigned Home by Allied Works on October 8, 2017

 “Our design aims to preserve and enhance the character and beauty of Eleven Madison’s historic space and to celebrate the ritual of dining at every level,” said Allied Works principal Brad Cloepfil.
 “Since I first met Will in 2008, I have watched his and Chef Daniel’s vision for the restaurant crystalize—the warmth and precise attention to detail that result from Will’s views of hospitality and Chef’s elemental approach to food, where brilliantly concise and clear flavors are amplified through juxtaposition.
 The renovated Eleven Madison Park draws on these defining traits to create a unified dining experience—from food to fork, atmosphere to architectural envelop—and reinforces the restaurant’s standing as a contemporary and timeless New York icon.”

-The renovation honors and enhances the original Art Deco design of the room, once the lobby of the landmark Metropolitan Life building, by preserving defining features and amplifying original detail and colors, with entirely new designs in the dining realm—including custom tableware, seating designs, and hand-tufted rugs, all designed for the restaurant by Allied Works.
+The renovation honors and enhances the original Art Deco design of the room, once the lobby of the landmark Metropolitan Life building, by preserving defining features and amplifying original detail, with entirely new designs in the dining realm—including custom tableware, seating designs, and hand-tufted rugs, all designed for the restaurant by Allied Works.
 Upholding the restaurant’s focus on ease and comfort, banquettes line the restaurant walls in intimate suites for two or four people.
-The room’s central promenade features two raised dining levels, defined by new, elegant painted metal dividing screens.
-The terrazzo flooring has been re-envisioned and the space enhanced with custom designs in warm palettes and textures, inspired by the building’s Art Deco legacy and the original four leaves of Madison Square Park.
+The room’s central promenade features two raised dining levels, defined by new decorative metal screens.
+The terrazzo flooring has been re-envisioned and the space enhanced with custom designs in warm palettes and textures, inspired by the building’s Art Deco legacy and the restaurant’s location adjacent to Madison Square Park.
 The restaurant’s new additions include a completely reimagined bar with a material palette of leather, velvet, and light bronze, where guests can enjoy craft cocktails, drinks, and dinner in a space that is open to the dining room but defined by a distinct character and colors.
 The restaurant will also feature new commissions by leading contemporary artists.

 "This dining room has been our home for the last 11 years; we have grown up within its walls, and have a very special and emotional connection to it.
 So when Daniel and I recognized that it was time to update its design, it was important that we selected an architect who brought an incredible aesthetic and differing perspective, but also one who loved the room as much as we did,” said Will Guidara.
 “Brad is a dear friend, a loyal regular, and one of the most inspiring architects we have ever met—we couldn’t be more proud to be working with him."